Thiruvilaiyadal Puranam: 5. Marriage of Meenakshi with Shiva, by the name of Sundaresvara

-When the above woman, Tadathakai (or Invincible) was ruling, her foster-mother represented to her the property of marriage, to which she replied, that she would assemble an army and go to fight with neighbouring kingdoms, in order to discover among them her destined husband.
-Accordingly, her minister, Sumathi, assembled a very large army, with which she went and conquered all the neighbouring Kings.
+When the above woman, Tadatakai (or Invincible) was ruling, her foster-mother represented to her the property of marriage, to which she replied, that she would assemble an army and go to fight with neighbouring kingdoms, in order to discover among them her destined husband.
+Accordingly, her minister, Sumati, assembled a very large army, with which she went and conquered all the neighbouring kings.
 She next conquered Indra, and then proceeded to attack Kailasha (the abode of Shiva) in front of which she was met by Narada, (the messenger of the god.) whom she forced to retreat.
 He left and reported the same to Shiva.
 The god who arose and went forth.
 As soon as he appeared, the before mentioned sign occurred, at which the Shakti, being ashamed, dropped her weapons, and the minister said, "This has to be your husband."
 The god told her to return to Madurai, where he dwelt, and on Monday he would come and marry her; desiring all preparations to be made.
-All was arranged accordingly and the other Gods came bringing presents.
+All was arranged accordingly and the other deities came bringing presents.
 She was seated beside Shiva on the marriage on a throne, when Vishnu joined their hands, and afterwards the marriage ceremony was performed, amidst the praises and adorations of the rishis and others present.
 The god then had a new stone image made for the pagoda, as he became a king; and afterwards ruled over Madurai by the name of Sundara.

 6. Shiva's dance in the silver hall

-After the marriage, the Gods, rishis, and others who were assembled were about to be feasted, preparatory to which they all bathed in the Pottamarai-tank, (the tank of the Golden lotus) when one of the rishis said, "Unless we see the god dance we will not eat."
+After the marriage, the Gods, rishis, and others who were assembled were about to be feasted, preparatory to which they all bathed in the Pottamarai-tank, (the tank of the golden lotus) when one of the rishis said, "Unless we see the god dance we will not eat."
 The god replied, "How can you expect to see one dance, whose form is that of the seven superior and seven inferior worlds, and whose members are the places most famous for their shrines and temples?
 But, as this place is chief of all, since you wish it, you shall see me dance."
 The god thus danced, while the guests present sang praises and songs to him.